GuiSeger/climbing_plants_phenology/README.md

-Dataset and codes for the submitted manuscript "Contrasting phylogenetic signals in flowering and fruiting phenology at species and assemblage scale in a climbing plant community".
+Dataset and codes for the submitted manuscript

+"Contrasting phylogenetic signals in flowering and fruiting phenology at species and assemblage scale in a climbing plant community".

-Guilherme Dubal dos Santos Seger, Sandra Maria Hartz, and Leandro da Silva Duarte
+Guilherme Dubal dos Santos Seger, Sandra Maria Hartz & Leandro da Silva Duarte
+***

-## Files description:
+### Files description:

 > Seger_etal_JVS_data.RData